 Even within Vietnam I often find myself hard pressed, staring at a map, and looking at my "must see" list.
 I always reach the same, disappointing conclusion: There is too much to see.
 I can't go to all of it.
 Even on my grand Asia trip, I will not be able to see it all.

 As a traveler, this is a hard pill to swallow.

-So how do you pick what do to?
+So what do you do?
 How do you skip one city in favor of another?
-These are the questions I ask myself more than any other.

 The truth is, you can ask the opinion of as many people as you want, or read all the literature available on the destinations... but in the end, the person you need to be asking is yourself.